jmelgar1/dark-matter-mapper/README.md

 ## 🎯 Goals
 - Train a neural network to map dark matter using SDSS/DES data.
-- Build an interactive 3D visualization tool for researchers.
+- Build an interactive 3D visualization tool for researchers (or curious people).
-- Compare AI predictions with traditional gravitational lensing methods.
+- Possibly compare my results with more traditional methods.

 ## 🛠 Tech Stack
 - **AI/Backend**: Python, PyTorch, FastAPI, AstroPy